Where to Find the Best Puerto Rican Food in Greater Boston

 Mana Escondido Café

 For such a tiny place (you can count the tables on one hand), Mana Escondido manages to pack a lot into a day.
-Breakfast, lunch, and dinner are all ordered at the counter here, so step right up and start your morning with a plate full of salami with fried cheese, sweet plantains, and tangy mayoketchup sauce; refuel later with a jibarito sandwich of roasted pernil or pollo; and make a final mealtime of mofongo, mashed and fried plantains crowned with rich beef stew, pork rinds, or more.
+Breakfast, lunch, and dinner are all ordered at the counter here, so step right up and start your morning with a plate full of salami with fried cheese, sweet plantains, and tangy mayoketchup sauce; refuel later with an jibarito sandwich of roasted pernil or pollo; and make a final mealtime of mofongo, mashed and fried plantains crowned with, for example, rich beef stew or pork rinds.

 PapiVivi

 Sam Cortiella grew up eating Puerto Rican food with his father’s side of the family, and today he makes it with his own child, Vivi.
-What started as a father-daughter bonding activity in their Brooklyn home kitchen turned into a traveling pop-up and eventually a brick-and-mortar restaurant, just opened in January in nearby Lynn, serving super-flavorful sandwiches that stand up to the best bodega.
+What started as a father-daughter bonding activity in their Brooklyn home kitchen turned into a traveling pop-up and eventually a brick-and-mortar restaurant in Lynn, serving super-flavorful sandwiches that stand up to the best bodega.
 In particular, Vivi’s tripleta is to die for—the toasted, garlic butter-brushed bread a crunchy complement to tender pernil (slow-roasted pork), beef, and chicken, plus melted cheese, snappy potato sticks, and the signature PapiVivi sauce of mayo, ketchup, garlic, and cilantro.

 816 Boston St., Lynn, 339-440-5562, papivivi.com.